Minnie (album): Background

+Critical reception

+AllMusic's Craig Lytle, in a 3/5 star review, commented "While Riperton's voice was as silky as the incomparable Billie Holiday's, she had the innate ability to controllably explode into higher octaves without forsaking the beauty of her voice.
+This admirable quality elevates her to a class of her own...This album was released in the year in which the supreme songstress passed (1979).
+However, she bestowed upon the listener her gift of voice with a collection of fine songs."

 Singles

 The first single released from the album was "Memory Lane".
 A music video was filmed for the song and released on the Capitol Records home video Revised Soul which also featured Riperton's labelmates at the time, Tavares, Natalie Cole and A Taste of Honey.
 The video was filmed on May 25, 1979 - a little over a month before her death from cancer on July 12, 1979.
 Posthumous singles included "Lover and Friend" and "Dancin' & Actin' Crazy".